 Program Operations and Compliance

-A successful Country Director for Pact Myanmar will provide effective leadership to the Pact team.
-S/he will have high emotional intelligence, constructive mentoring skills and proven experience with capacity building.
-S/he will be committed to long-term program sustainability and the delivery of high-impact activities at the community level.
-The Myanmar CD will represent programmatic priorities of the team to donors and regional counterparts.
-Successful Pact team members have a strong commitment to teamwork and accountability, thrive in evolving and challenging environments, and make effective written and verbal communication a priority.
+A successful CD for Pact Myanmar will provide effective leadership to the Pact team.
+S/he will have high emotional intelligence, constructive mentoring skills and proven experience in capacity building; be committed to long-term program sustainability and the delivery of high-impact activities at the community level; effectively represent programmatic priorities of the team to donors and regional counterparts; have a strong commitment to teamwork and accountability; thrive in an evolving and challenging environments, gracefully handling difficulties; and make effective written and verbal communication a priority.
 The ability to facilitate dialogue among a diverse group of individuals with various skill sets and working styles is essential.
-The Myanmar CD will thrive with the uncertainty the context brings and can gracefully handle difficulties.